 Recovery from Snow and Flood Building Contingency

-As we explained in our article in December there is always going to be the risk of localised flooding due to sudden thaw or a change in temperature.
-The issue we have encountered with burst water main supplies only serves to prolong the nations anguish following a weather incident.
+There is always going to be the risk of localised flooding due to sudden thaw or a change in temperature especially after a period of snow.

 When there are incidents of flooding following a snow event.
 The pressure on business can be extreme as operations struggle to recover from what is already a trailing time.
 Whether it is an interruption to production, storage or distribution flooding can be that element of a weather incident you have not factored for.
 It is already bad enough to have reduced human resources and flying at the seat of your business pants using the last of your carefully figured out contingency plans and then comes the flood.